pierrep/lpmt/README.md

 * Added the ability for a surface to receive small images via OSC
 * Added the ability to map different parts of a shared video to different quads
 * Fixed some bugs in the layer system, so now you can happily add and delete surfaces without issues
+* Bezier deformation now renders correctly
+* Unified surfaces so that all options works on all surface types, e.g. Greenscreen shader can now be used on any surface
+* Lots of small bug fixes and stability improvements

 Bug fixes or reports are welcome!